-Priority Area Chosen Action Impact?
+TARGETED ACADEMIC SUPP ORT Priority Area Chosen Action Impact?
 (High, Mid, Low) How do you know?
 Why will you continue with this provision/why won't you?

-To accelerate progress made for PP children and close the gap.
-1:1 and small group work interventions lead by TA's.
-Dynamo maths Extra phonics sessions Precision teaching.
-Extra phonics sessions had a great Impact on progress made in phonics.
-All children who had 1:1 sessions made rapid progress and filled in Gaps identified.
+PP children and close the gap. inter Dyna phor erventions lead by TA's. namo maths Extra anics sessions Precision ching.
+In in hard range of the properties of the pro Extra phonics sessions had a great impact on progress made in phonics.
+All children who had 1:1 sessions made apid progress and filled in Gaps identified.
 10% of Year 1 passed he phonics screening.
-Dynamo maths worked with specific children who needed basic skills to move forward.
-Pre teaching worked better for children who had gaps identified in specific areas and they were taken off dynamo and given TA time before maths topics.
-This enabled them to partake in class maths lessons and achieve.
+Dynamo maths worked with specific children who heeded basic skills to move orward.
+Pre teaching worked better for children who had gaps identified in specific areas and they were taken off dynamo and given TA time before maths opics.
+This enabled them to partake in class maths essons and achieve.
 Precision teaching had a high impact on children especially with spelling progress and times tables.
 Each of these strategies will be used again this year.
 Each strategy benefits specific children.
-Interventions are assessed regularly and children taken off them if they do not have an impact on learning.
+Interventions are assessed regularly and children taken off them if they do not have an impact on learning. --- -- -- --

-Children to read for pleasure and read more regularly at home.
+Priority Area Chosen Action Impact?
+(High, Mid, Low) How do you know?
+Why will you continue with this provision/why won't you?
+WIDER STRATEGIES 1 Children to read for pleasure and read more regularly at home.
 Each PP child to receive 3 books for them to build up a library at home.
 These books taken from Pie Corbett's list of must reads for each year group.
 Additional library books / resources purchased to enhance reading interventions in school.
 Nonfiction resources enhanced to enable PP children to read about subjects they are interested in.
 Mid All children received 3 age/ interest appropriate books.
 Many of the children read the books and talked about looking after them at home.
 80% of disadvantaged children achieved their FFT target in reading at the end of the year.
 New library books have enhanced the library and books being used by the children.
 We will not buy each child a book but invest in more library which the children can borrow and take home.
-Pupil voice to be used to identify new books for the library. -- -- --- --
+Pupil voice to be used to identify new books for the library.